rezich/librez/README.md

 ## Memory
-A memory allocation system is provided, using a stack of arena allocators in a shared chunk of memory.
+A memory allocation system is provided, using a stack of arena allocators in a shared hunk of memory.
 Typically, you want at least two memory arenas: one for stuff that is allocated once and will remain allocated for the duration of your game's execution, and another for per-frame temporary allocations.
 Depending on the complexity of your game, you may wish to include one or more additional arenas between these two: for example, you could have an arena for level-specific memory, that is reset and reused when transitioning from one level to the next.

-### `MEM_ARENA_CHUNK_SIZE`
+### `MEM_ARENA_HUNK_SIZE`
 The amount of memory, in bytes, that will be set aside for use in the arena stack.
 Defaults to `1024 * 1024 * 2` (2MB).

 ### `void* mem_alloc(size_t bytes)`
-Allocates `bytes` bytes from the current arena.
+Allocates `bytes` from the current arena.

+### `void* mem_alloc_temp(size_t bytes)`
+Allocates `bytes` from the end of the arena hunk, unless the current arena is the last one in `Mem_Arena` (not counting `MEM_ARENA_COUNT`), in which case it is equivalent to `mem_alloc()`.
+Use this instead of `mem_alloc()` if you need temporary allocation while the current arena is anything other than the last one in `Mem_Arena` (not counting `MEM_ARENA_COUNT`).

 ### `void mem_reset()`
 Resets all arenas in the arena stack after (and including) the current arena.
+Also resets any end-of-hunk allocations made by `mem_alloc_temp()`.

 ### `void mem_use(Mem_Arena arena)`
 Set the current active arena to `arena`.
 Automatically calls `mem_reset()`.